mikepthomas/projects/_posts/printer-filament.md

 ### eSun PLA (Wood)

-This filament was originally brought to print the wood panels on a [3D Sets Car Hauler](3d-sets-accessories#car-hauler).
+This filament will be used to print the wood panels on a [3D Sets Car Hauler](3d-sets-accessories#car-hauler).

 |                             Color                             | Hotend Temp                  | Bed Temp | Slicer Profile                                                                                                                       | Purchased From                               | Avg Cost | KGs Purchased | Notes                                                                       |
 | :-----------------------------------------------------------: | ---------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |